forcedotcom/java-sdk/jpa/doc/jpa-config-persistence.md

     force://login.salesforce.com?user=user@salesforcedoc.org&amp;password=samplePassword

 Each version of the Database.com Java SDK is automatically linked with an API version.

-### force.ConnectionName
-Use this property to define a named connection for a persistence unit.
-You can refer to the named connection when you are configuring a connection URL outside `persistence.xml`.
-For example, you can configure a connection URL in an environment variable or Java system property.

 For more details, see [Configuring Connection URLs](connection-url#configConnectionURL).